 For some, this exercise may highlight that renting a standalone commercial space is a leap too far.
 In this case shared coworking spaces can be a low-cost, high flexibility option, whilst enabling you to forge new connections with other growing businesses.

 Others might decide that paying more for the benefits of a serviced office suits them – but the only way you’ll know is by doing the legwork upfront.
+Our convenient serviced office pricing tool helps you calculate the cost of renting private serviced offices and coworking spaces in London & the UK.

 2) The L Word: Location